Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 *If the group is arriving overland from Islamabad, the entire schedule is bumped back a day, to allow for a day of rest in Skardu (that is why we schedule in buffer days!)

-Today, out adventure begins in earnest!
+Today, our adventure begins in earnest!
 Our team will assemble early at the hotel and after breakfast, we will load up the 4×4 jeeps and begin the bumpy, dusty drive to Askole – the gateway to Central Karakoram National Park.
-The journey from Skardu takes between 7 and 10 hours depending on road conditions.
+The journey from Skardu takes between 6-8 hours depending on road conditions.
 We will eat lunch en route.

 We will arrive at Askole in the late afternoon and camp out on the grounds of a simple lodge.